Skip to content

 Sample Weekly Workout Routine

 If you’re just starting out, keep it simple.
 Begin with gentle bouncing or marching in place.
-As you gain confidence, build towards structured routines.
+As you gain confidence, you can build towards more structured routines.

-Think of it like learning to ride a bike — small wobbly starts before you’re zooming down the road.
+Think of it like learning to ride a bike — small starts before you find your flow.

 Warm-up and Cool-down